Joshmensah21/IT-Support-Lab-Portfolio/README.md

 ## Phase 2: Role-Based Access Control & User Provisioning

 ### 3. Security Group & User Creation
-Provisioned an departmental security group and added a new user account adhering to role-based access management.
+Created an IT security group and added a new user account to give them the right permissions.

 * **Commands Executed:**
   * `sudo groupadd IT_Helpdesk` — Creates the secondary security group for IT personnel.